 Breakfast: Le Jardinier.
 By now we had breakfast down to a science.
 Fresh fruit, pancakes and hashbrowns.
 (From here on out, we ate breakfast at Le Jardinier.
 The servers knew us by name and didn’t even have to write down our order!)

 Dinner: Cucina Romana.
 We know what we like!
 Our meals were the same as our first day of arrival.

 Dinner: Sandals Select Soon Come Back Dinner held at Spices.
 If you have ever been a guest at a Sandals Resort, you are invited to this event.
 The Culinary Concierge should have notified the chef of your attendance.
-Let your server know your food allergy and there should be a meal prepared for you.
+Let your server know your food allergy or dietary restrictions and there should be a custom meal prepared for you.

 Dinner: Butch’s Chophouse.
 Nick enjoyed the Island Pumpkin Soup, Classic Angus New York Strip Steak, Mashed Potatoes and Green Beans with Pancetta.
 I followed suit but with the Filet Mignon.
 Tip: Our reservation was later than our first experience at Butch’s.
 Unfortunately, this time we found the food and service lacking in quality due to the busyness of the restaurant.
 I would suggest making an early reservation at this restaurant if you have a food allergy.

 Today was our last day.
 We said goodbye to our servers at Le Jardinier at breakfast and enjoyed one last pizza before heading to the airport.